byebyers/jekyll/docs/_docs/continuous-integration/circleci.md

     - bundle exec htmlproofer ./_site --check-html --disable-external
 ```

+### CircleCi v2 Environment Variables

+You can store sensitive data in your project settings so they are not visible on your config.yml file.
+To access Enironment Variables:

+1. Visit the 'Jobs' page.
+1. From the projects section of the left, click the gear icon next to your project.
+1. On the left panel of settings, select Environment Variables.

+There you can create Variables and store sensitive data as Values.
+You can call variables in your config file with $VariableName.

 ## Complete Example circle.yml File

 When you put it all together, here's an example of what that `circle.yml` file could look like in v1: